tscheepers/CompVec/README.md

-# CompVec: word embeddings for better compositionality
+# CompVec: Improving Word Embedding Compositionality using Lexicographic Definitions

 This repository contains all code that was used to write the paper: "CompVec: word embeddings for better compositionality".
 In the paper we present both an in-depth analysis of various word embeddings (Word2Vec, GloVe and fastText) in terms of their compositionality as well as a method to tune them towards better compositionality.
 We find that training the embeddings to compose improves the performance of these word embeddings overall.